SeonYeopKim98/HImprint/README.md

 conda env create -f environment.yml conda activate himprint

-# option C — 패키지로 설치
+# option C — package
 pip install .

 > Requires **Python ≥ 3.9** (tested on 3.10). `pomegranate` (≥ 1.0) provides the HMM and pulls in PyTorch as a dependency.
 A conda or virtual environment is recommended: